 - To make Person Centred therapy available throughout Scotland, delivered by trained and supervised therapists.

 - To extend the understanding of the Person Centred approach and to promote public awareness of the existence and scope of Person Centred therapy.

 Links with other organisations:

 PCT Scotland also has active links with other UK based and international organisations and co-operates with them in the promotion of the Person Centred approach.
-We are presently organisational members of both NEAPCEPC (Network for the European Associations for Person Centered and Experiential Psychotherapy and Counselling) and WAPCEPC (World Association for Person Centered and Experiential Psychotherapy and Counselling).
+We are presently organisational members of both PCE Europe (European Network for Person-Centred and Experiential Psychotherapy and Counselling) and WAPCEPC (World Association for Person Centered and Experiential Psychotherapy and Counselling).